Mullet caught at Carlsbad by jkim in 2004

 Alternate Names: Mullet or grey mullet.
 Called lisa or lisa rayada in Mexico.

 Identification: Torpedo-shaped with 2 widely spaced dorsal fins.
 Head broad, flat between eyes.
 Mouth small.
-Silver or olive-green on the back with faint black stripes on the sides, Silvery below.
+Silver, gray or olive-green on the back with faint black stripes on the sides, silvery below; small black spot at upper base of pectoral fin.

-Size: To 3 feet in length and 15 pounds in weight.
+Size: To 53.1 inches in length and 15 pounds in weight.

 Piers: Most commonly seen at piers in sandy-shore areas and in bays.
 Best bets: Ferry Landing Pier (Coronado), Bayshore Park Pier (Chula Vista), L.M.
 “Pep” Pepper Park Pier (National City), Embarcadero “Marina” Park Pier, and Oceanside Harbor Pier.
 Schools of mullet are frequently seen at oceanfront piers and most often anglers seem to think they are seeing small yellowtail.